5WPR Awarded Top Digital Strategy Company in The Manifest's 2022 Top Recommended B2B Companies in New York City

 Mar 24, 2022, 09:15 ET

-NEW YORK, March 24, 2022 /PRNewswire/ -- Tahe Manifest, a business news and how-to website, has named 5WPR the number-one most reviewed digital strategy company in NYC.
+NEW YORK, March 24, 2022 /PRNewswire/ -- The Manifest, a business news and how-to website, has named 5WPR the number-one most reviewed digital strategy company in NYC.

 For its inaugural recognition, The Manifest is honoring the top 15 most recommended and reviewed service providers from their respective segments, compiled from companies who have earned the greatest number of new reviews in the previous year.